nyangweso-rodgers/data-ops/metadata-tools/01-open-metadata/Readme.md

      - You can view the details for each of the columns and the check null or non null value counts which can help you build your trust with the data.

 - **Use Cases of Open Metadata**
-  1. Data Discovery: Helps users find relevant datasets by searching metadata, reducing time spent looking for data.
+  1. **Data Discovery**: Helps users find relevant datasets by searching metadata, reducing time spent looking for data.
-  2. Data Governance: Enforces policies, ownership, and security (e.g., integrating with SSO or role-based access control) to ensure compliance and proper data usage.
+  2. **Data Governance**: Enforces policies, ownership, and security (e.g., integrating with SSO or role-based access control) to ensure compliance and proper data usage.
-  3. Data Lineage Tracking: Provides visibility into data origins, transformations, and destinations, aiding in debugging and auditing.
+  3. **Data Lineage Tracking**: Provides visibility into data origins, transformations, and destinations, aiding in debugging and auditing.
-  4. Data Quality Management: Allows profiling and setting up tests to ensure data reliability (e.g., checking for null values or anomalies).
+  4. **Data Quality Management**: Allows profiling and setting up tests to ensure data reliability (e.g., checking for null values or anomalies).
-  5. Collaboration: Enables teams to document, annotate, and discuss data assets, bridging gaps between technical and business users.
+  5. **Collaboration**: Enables teams to document, annotate, and discuss data assets, bridging gaps between technical and business users.
-  6. Observability: Monitors data pipelines and assets for freshness, volume, and latency, with alerting capabilities.
+  6. **Observability**: Monitors data pipelines and assets for freshness, volume, and latency, with alerting capabilities.
-  7. Integration with Tools: Connects to BI tools, databases, and orchestration systems to create a holistic view of the data ecosystem.
+  7. **Integration with Tools**: Connects to BI tools, databases, and orchestration systems to create a holistic view of the data ecosystem.

 # Setup Open Metadata Using Docker